Kickboxing match in Bangkok leads to spike in infections

 "This is NOT a joke, for those that have been in close contact with me the last few days please take precautions.
 I have the Covid-19 virus#covid 19," said the March 13 message from Matthew Deane Chanthavanij, next to a video of him wearing a black surgical mask.

-Some people initially derided his post as a publicity stunt, for which he could be criminally prosecuted.
-It also exposed a second, potentially more dangerous cluster: the Lumpini Stadium boxing crowd.
+Some people initially derided his post as a publicity stunt, bogus information for which he could be criminally prosecuted.
+In fact, it exposed a second, potentially more dangerous cluster: the Lumpini Stadium boxing crowd.

 Matthew Deane, as he is usually called, is an actor, model, singer and athlete.
-The 41-year-old Australian-born Eurasian is also a serious devotee of Muay Thai, and even owns a boxing gym.
+The Australian-born 41-year-old is also a serious devotee of Muay Thai, and even owns a boxing gym.

 He was a master of ceremonies at the Lumpini Stadium match, stepping into the ring to interview boxers and promoters and hand out prizes to winners of a raffle.